-Selection between servomotor and stepper motor quite will be challenged with balancing of several design factors of cost consideration, torque, speed, acceleration and drive circuity are the important role in selecting the motor for the application.
+Selection between a servomotor and stepper motor quite will be challenged with balancing of several design factors of the cost consideration, torque, speed, acceleration and drive circuity are the important role in selecting the motor for the application.

 What is Stepper Motor:

 A step motor or stepping motor is called a stepper motor in which the single rotation is divided into a number of steps.
 Each step is being calculated by an angle.
 The step angle can be varied as per the design of the motor.

 It has a permanent magnetic rotating shaft called the rotor and stationary electromagnets surrounding the rotor called the stator.

 Also, It has typically 100 electromagnet poles of north and south poles generated either by a permanent magnet or an electric current.